-Beach bums know that — from Presque Isle to Poe Valley to Raystown Lake — PA is the place to pursue their toes in the sandy happiness on a sweet beach.
+From Presque Isle to Poe Valley to Raystown Lake, beach bums know that PA is the place to put their toes in the sand and relax on a sweet beach.
 So, bring your sunscreen, beach towels — and, most importantly your fellow Happy Traveler!

 Presque Isle State Park, a 3,200-acre sandy peninsula boasting nine different beaches on Lake Erie, is the premier place to enjoy a day at the beach.
 This popular summer destination provides visitors with bath houses, picnic pavilions, concession stands, playgrounds, volleyball courts, and plenty of sandy shore for lounging and building castles with the kids.
 Beaches are guarded and open daily from Memorial Day to Labor Day.
 If you’re looking for more adventure, there are 11 miles of hiking trails, scenic boat tours, recreational scuba diving, bird watching, lighthouses to explore, and the Tom Ridge Environmental Center to welcome you to the park.

-Ricketts Glen State Park is known for its numerous waterfalls, but did you know it also features 600-foot beach, open from late-May to mid-September?
+Ricketts Glen State Park is known for its numerous waterfalls, but did you know it also features a 600-foot beach, open from late-May to mid-September?
 Around the beach area there are concessions, boat rentals, and picnic facilities.
-After a day of relaxing on the beach, get out and explore the 22 signature waterfalls around the park, including the park’s largest — the 94-foot Ganoga Falls.
-After a day full of swimming and hitting the trails, you can settle down for the night at one of the park’s 120 tent and trailer campsites, 10 cabins, or three deluxe cottages.
+After a day of relaxation, get out and explore the 22 signature waterfalls around the park, including the park’s largest — the 94-foot Ganoga Falls.
+Visitors can also settle down for the night at one of the park’s 120 tent and trailer campsites, 10 cabins, or three deluxe cottages.

-The 5,900-acre Bald Eagle State Park is the premier outdoor destination of Howard, marked by a 1,730-acre lake with a 1,200-acre beach surrounding Bald Eagle Mountain.
-Visitors can savor both the scenic green mountains and the refreshing waters on a leisurely day along the lengthy shoreline.
+The 5,900-acre Bald Eagle State Park is the premier outdoor destination of Centre County, marked by a 1,730-acre lake with a 1,200-acre beach surrounding Bald Eagle Mountain.
+Visitors can savor both the scenic, green mountains and the refreshing waters on a leisurely day along the lengthy shoreline.
 Families will especially appreciate the park’s other amenities, which include a children’s playground, snack bar, restrooms, and a changing room.
 The beach is open from Memorial Day to Labor Day.

 Open late-May to mid-Sept., the 525-foot sandy beach at Beltzville State Park is a welcome retreat in the Pocono Mountains.
 A bath house with showers and a concession stand is available near the beach area.
 Also nearby the beach and picnic area is a must-see covered bridge, which was originally built across the Pohopoco Creek in 1841.
 If you want to take your trip to Beltzville to another level, try water-skiing in the zoned area on the south side of the lake.